Workplace: Department of Mathematics and Statistics, Faculty of Science, Masaryk University in Brno, Czech Republic

-Research topic: The Digital City project will develop the Urban Artificial Intelligence for pattern detection and modeling of urban activity with application to smart urban planning, smart transportation and energy, social and mobility network analysis etc. It will particularly focus on developing a novel fusion of network science and deep learning techniques to address dimensionality and complexity of multi-layered interconnected big spatio-temporal data.
-The foundations of the mathematical framework being developed behind this work as well as further references could be found in a recent pre-print https://arxiv.org/abs/2105.03388.
+Research topic: The multidisciplinary Digital City project will develop the Urban Data Engine and Urban Artificial Intelligence for pattern detection and modeling of urban activity with application to smart urban planning, smart transportation and energy, social and mobility network analysis etc. It will use a novel fusion of network science and deep learning techniques to address dimensionality and complexity of multi-layered interconnected big spatio-temporal data, and will explore a broad range of smart city applications in transportation, energy, urban planning, infrastructure, quantitative social science etc.

 The project and the positions are open under support of a recent MASH award, with the main goal to develop a multi-disciplinary research team providing fundamental contribution in applied mathematics, computer science with smart city applications, attracting external support from ERC, Horizon Europe as well as a consortium of industrial companies and European city agencies.